bluenimble/bluenimble-apps-android-sdk/README.md

 Additionally, an event could run on a specific **Scope (layer)**, in order to restrict the data passed on the DataHolder to only be pulled from UI Components on that specific Scope.

-**Effects** are operations affecting the UI, such as showing/hiding/removing a layer, navigating from a page to another one etc..
+**Effects** are operations affecting the UI, such as showing/hiding/removing a layer, styling, animating, navigating from a page to another one etc..

 e.g:
 **myPage.json:**